Facing fury over sex scandals, Australia’s leader fights tears — then retaliates in outburst at reporter

 The reporter, Andrew Clennell, said he was not aware of any such investigation at his employer, Sky News Australia.

 “Why is the prime minister telling me to be careful?
 Is he threatening me?”
 Clennell said in a live broadcast following the news conference.
-“I think the prime minister has got a bit of explaining to do.”
+“I think the PM has got a bit of explaining to do.”

 Sky News Australia is controlled by Rupert Murdoch’s News Corporation.
 In a statement Tuesday, the media company said the prime minister was wrong to claim an investigation was underway into a complaint of the type he described.